bankh/bankh.github.io/_pages/cv.md

 Work experience
 ======
-* Feb 2014 - Present: Research Scientist at Siemens Corporation Corporate Technology, Automation Runtime Technologies
+<b> Feb 2014 - Present: Research Scientist at Siemens Corporation Corporate Technology, Automation Runtime Technologies <b />
 * Develop interdisciplinary line of research in engineering and science which would be translated into products and/or prototypes for clients
 * Recognize the gaps in the Siemens' technology products and create innovative ideas for having direct impact related with Business Units
 * Collaborate with other groups and research group members